ttsiodras/RISC-V-Dhrystones/README.md

 BOOT1 low) - then a simple `make` will build the code (using `riscv64-unknown-elf-gcc`) and upload it to the board using `dfu-util`.
-At the end of the upload, the benchmarks starts executing immediately, and reports this:
+At the end of the upload, the benchmark starts executing immediately, and reports this:

     Dhrystone Benchmark, Version 2.1 (Language: C)
     Execution starts...